CoolJester/Todo-List-App-MEAN/README.md

 My final course project.
 I was tasked to create a Todo list app (task management app).
 The application will allow users to register, login, and create tasks which have a due date.

-## Build
+## Build & SETUP

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+installing the modules run `npm install` on both the main folder and backend folder

+To Run program locally navigate to the project folder and run `ng serve` to start the frontend Navigate to backend and run `npm start`

 ## Backend Specs